 So why do different people act differently?
 I’ve written about Czechs and Germans.
 How about Italians?
 Or the Swiss?
 Again, they run the whole gamut on the friendliness scale.

 I’ve said it before; it doesn’t mean the people from one country are better than the people from another.
 We believe that deep down people are the same all over.
-We’ve seen lots of examples of Czechs showing love and affection towards their families and their dogs.
+We’ve seen lots of examples of Czechs showing love and affection towards their families and their dogs (see this post on Czech dogs.
+The Czechs love their dogs more than their kids).
 What is different is how people act outwardly towards others.
 And there are a lot of reasons that shape their behavior: history, language, and culture among them.

 Related: Tbilisi or Yerevan: which to visit?